okta/okta.github.io/_source/_posts/2019-02-20-spring-boot-with-postgresql-flyway-jsonb.md

 ./mvnw spring-boot:run
 ```

-Moreover, test the review upload by running CURL:
+And test the review upload by running CURL:

 ```bash
 curl -X POST \